kai-subramanian/kai-subramanian/README.md

 # ⚡ Soft Skills
     - Public Speaking
     - Quick Learner
-    - Working with teams of various sizes.
+    - Working with teams of various sizes, can also contribute individually.
-    - Individual contributer

 # ⚡Internship